pfbrowning/ng-radio/README.md

 Support for legacy browsers is not a concern at all in developing this application.
 I develop and test against Firefox and Chrome primarily, and I prefer using cutting edge native browser functionality when it's preferable to legacy alternatives.

 ## Backlog
-- Bugs
-  - The Heroku app goes to sleep after 30 minutes
-  - The main page fails to load when the radio browser API is down.
-  - Error toasters show up before redirecting to the IDP
-  - When you go from a station with an image to a station with no image, the image of the former is still displayed in the toolbar
-  - Duplicate "Now Playing" toaster notifications
-  - Silent refresh failures
 - Chores
   - Wrap Up Proxy Pinger Logic
     - Tests